YueHu105/ToolsFinalProject/README.md

 How to use Tracker?
 -
-There are six views in the application.
+There are five views in the application.
 ### A view of a map which displays the location of the squirrel sightings<br>
 Located at: /map<br>